HSF/hsf.github.io/organization/hsf-letters.md

 ### Letters of Cooperation

-We will be happy to provide a *letter of cooperation* that can be used for any funding application.
+We will be happy to provide a *letter of cooperation* that can be used for any software project or funding application.
 To ask us for this please:

 - Send an email request to [HSF Coordination](mailto:hsf-coordination@googlegroups.com)